code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 Some vendors provide both functionalities, while others don't.
 So, keep the two meanings distinct, and try to use the correct wording.

-## API Gateway vendors
+## API Gateway vendors comparison

-Here is a list of some API gateway vendors' prices, pros, and cons.
+Here is a list of some API Gateway vendors' prices, pros, and cons.

 Notice: I have yet to try all these vendors.
 The info in this list comes primarily from their official documentation and, in some cases, from other resources that compare such products.